Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins are favored for the first time in a while, as they have not been the favorite in their last 10 games.
+- The Marlins have been the favorite once in the past 10 games and lost that contest.

 Marlins Betting Records & Stats

-- The Marlins have gone 39-24 in games they were listed as the moneyline favorite (winning 61.9% of those games).
+- The Marlins have won 39 of the 64 games they were listed as the moneyline favorite this season (60.9%).

-- The Marlins have a 60.8% chance to win this game based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Marlins' implied win probability is 61.5%.

-- Miami has played in 149 games with an over/under set, and have combined with its opponents to go over the total 70 times (70-74-5).
+- Miami has played in 150 games with set over/under, and have combined with opponents to go over the total 70 times (70-75-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!